rust-stuco/lectures/week8/ownership_p2.md

 # Rules of Borrowing

-* Cannot access both a mutable and an immutable reference to the same object
+* At any given time, you may have either
-* At any given time, may have either
+    * One mutable (exclusive) reference to data
-    * One mutable (exclusive) reference
+    * Any number of immutable (shared) references to the same data
-    * Any number of immutable (shared) references
+* There can never be dangling references

 ---